banarasikumar/Blancbeu-Netlify-Firebase/replit.md

 - **Design Elements**: Uses `Cinzel` for luxury headings and `Poppins` for body text.
 Features glassmorphism with strong blur and shadow depth for interactive elements.
 - **Responsiveness**: Fully responsive across all devices with optimized images for various screen sizes.
 - **Gallery**: All gallery images correctly mapped to `/assets/service_images/` with proper WebP format
-- **Contact Buttons**: Each button (Locate, WhatsApp, Call) features unique gold tone variations matching app theme - vibrant, professional, and harmonious across both light and dark modes.
+- **Contact Buttons**: Light pastel colors with semi-transparency - Pink (Locate), Green (WhatsApp), Gold (Call) - creating an elegant, sophisticated "Connect with Us" section.

 ### Technical Implementations
 - **Frontend**: Vanilla HTML, CSS, JavaScript for maximum control and performance.